Vaijayanthi-Sambath-Kumar/DocHome/README.md

 To put simply, DocHome is a free and trustworthy source to diagnose yourself.

 Instructions on how to pull(for the first time):-
-1) make a new folder named ieee-hackathon
+1) make a new folder
 2) open cmd
-3) go to ieee-hackathon in cmd using the cd command.
+3) go to cmd using the cd command.
 Google how to use it.
 4) Use commands :-
    1) git init
    2) git remote add origin https://github.com/Vaijayanthi-Sambath-Kumar/IEEE-Hackathon.git